businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 IPv6 host exposure and IPv6 fragmented DOS attacks

-IPv6 has multiple extension headers, offering attackers-tremendous options for attack.
-Potentially, stuff too many extension headers attempting to generate fragments.
+IPv6 has multiple extension headers, offering attackers tremendous options for attack.
+Potentially, there are too many extension headers attempting to generate fragments.
 Generating fragments hides the real TCP and UDP port numbers into fragments where firewalls can’t immediately see them.
 Firewalls should be configured to drop fragmented headers.

-1. Hop-by-hop Header tells each switch to inspect this Header and act on it.
-It can lead to a great DoS tool.
+1. The hop-by-hop Header tells each switch to inspect and act on this header, which can lead to a great DoS tool.

-2. Routing header, which is the same as IP source-route in IPv4.
+2. The routing header is the same as the IP source route in IPv4.
 It should drop by default.

 • A key point: Filter on the IPv6 extension headers

-Firewalls and ACLs should be able to filter on extension headers.
-But performing Deep Packet Inspection (DPI) on an IPv6 packet that contains many extension headers is resource-intensive.
-Firewalls should limit the number of extension headers.
+Firewalls and ACLs should be able to filter extension headers.
+However, performing Deep Packet Inspection (DPI) on an IPv6 packet that contains many extension headers is resource-intensive, so firewalls should limit the number of extension headers.

 Mitigation Strategies: